U.S. places Russia on human trafficking, child soldier lists | Law-Order

 The United States on Tuesday placed Russia on lists of countries engaged in a "policy or pattern" of human trafficking and forced labor or whose security forces or government-backed armed groups recruit or use child soldiers.
 The State Department included the lists in its annual human trafficking report, which for the first time featured under a 2019 congressional mandate a "State-Sponsored Trafficking in Persons" section.

 In addition to Russia, the new state-sponsors section listed Afghanistan, Burma, Cuba, Iran, North Korea, and five other countries with a "documented 'policy or pattern' of human trafficking," forced labor in government-affiliated sectors, sexual slavery in government camps or that employ or recruit child soldiers.
-The report contained a separate list of 12 countries that employ or recruit child soldiers that included Russia and a number of those included in the new state-sponsors section.
+The report contained a separate list of 12 countries that employ or recruit child soldiers.
+That list included Russia and a number of those in the new state-sponsors section.

-It did not elaborate on why each government was included.
-But, the report's individual country chapters detailed the scale of trafficking in each and how they are addressing it, with the report ranking each nation's efforts according to four tiers.
+The report did not elaborate on why each government was included but its individual country chapters detailed the scale of trafficking in each and how they are addressing it, ranking each nation's efforts according to four tiers.
 Moscow, the Russia chapter said, was "actively complicit in the forced labor" of North Korean migrant workers, including by issuing visas to thousands in an apparent bid to circumvent United Nations resolutions demanding their repatriation.

 It also cited reports that after seizing parts of Ukraine's eastern Donbas region in 2014, Russian-led separatists used children to man checkpoints and serve as fighters and in other posts.
-Following this year's "full-scale invasion," "media highlighted new uncorroborate reports of Russian forces using children as human shields," it said.
+Following this year's "full-scale invasion" the report said that "media highlighted new uncorroborated reports of Russian forces using children as human shields."

-It cited reports that Russian-led forces have forced thousands of Ukrainians, including children, through "filtration camps," where their documents are seized, they are compelled to take Russian passports and then transported to remote areas of Russia.
+It cited reports that Russian-led troops have forced thousands of Ukrainians, including children, through "filtration camps," where their documents are seized, they are compelled to take Russian passports and then transported to remote areas of Russia.
+The report took aim at China’s solar industry, saying everything from raw silicon material mining to final solar module assembly is "linked to known or probable forced labor programs," including in the Xinjiang region.

+Washington says Chinese authorities in Xinjiang are committing genocide against Uyghurs and other Muslim groups.
+Beijing denies the allegation.
+(Additional reporting by Michael Martina; editing by Angus MacSwan and Grant McCool)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)